sfc-gh-akelkar/ai_agent_device_maintenance/DEMO_SCRIPT.md

 │  (Snowflake)    │
 └─────────────────┘
 ```

+#### 🏗️ PatientPoint Implementation Conversation Starters

+> **ASK JONATHAN (SVP Engineering):**
+> - "What's your device management platform?
+AWS IoT?
+Azure?
+Custom?"
+> - "Do you have an API for sending commands to devices (reboot, restart)?"
+> - "What's your current process for triggering remote fixes?"

+> **ASK DREW (SVP Strategy):**
+> - "How does this fit with your automation roadmap?"
+> - "Are there other actions beyond device commands you'd want to automate?"

+> **GOVERNANCE CHECK FOR SHARON (CADO):**
+> - "What approval workflow would you want before automated actions?"
+> - "Who should have permission to trigger device commands via AI?"

 **SAY THIS:**
 > *"In production, the stored procedure would be replaced with an External Function that calls your device management API.
 Snowflake External Functions provide secure, governed API access—same RBAC, same audit trail.
 We can integrate with ServiceNow, Slack, PagerDuty, or any REST API."*